hargoniX/bachelor/thesis/thesis.typ

 We now consider the scenario where the `index` variable is not directly generated from `kani::any` but additionally preprocessed by some function.
-In this scenario, we might want to make sure that our harness also checks the case where we go above the bounds of the loop.
+In this scenario, we might want to make sure that our harness also checks the case where we go above the bounds of the array.
 After all, this is the precise situation that `get_wrapped` is supposed to guard against.
 Such statements can be asserted using the `kani::cover` function:
 #sourcecode[```rust